-The mode/setting of delivery may be an important consideration as mothers tend to be in contact with health services throughout the perinatal period, whereas fathers and partners may have more sporadic contact.
+The mode/setting of delivery may be an important consideration as mothers tend to be in contact with health services throughout the perinatal period, whereas non-birthing parents may have more sporadic contact.

-- xx.
-Offer fathers and partners psychosocial screening in the perinatal period.. - xxi.
-Use the amended ANRQ/PNRQ screening tool for fathers and partners identifying as male. - xxii.
-Use the ANRQ/PNRQ in its current form for psychosocial screening of non-birthing mothers. - xxiii.
-For parents who do not identify as male or female, offer the ANRQ/PNRQ in its current form to the birthing parent, and the amended version to the non-birthing parent. - xxiv.
-Offer psychosocial assessment as early as practicable in pregnancy and the postnatal period (in combination with mental health screening).
+Consen osus-based recommendations Offer non-birthing parents psychosocial screening in the perinatal period. xxi Use the amended ANRQ/PNRQ screening tool for male non-birthing parents. xxii Use the ANRQ/PNRQ in its current form for psychosocial screening of female non-birthing parents 5 . xxiii For parents who do not identify as male or female, offer the ANRQ/PNRQ in its current form to the birthing parent, and the amended version to the non-birthing parent. xxiv Offer psychosocial assessment as early as practicable in pregnancy and the postnatal period (in combination with mental health screening).